shahajahanway/Frontend-dev-challenge/README.md

 🔍 What Each Day Contains

 Every day folder includes:

 ✔ Source code

 ✔ Screenshot(s)

 ✔ Short explanation

 ✔ What I learned

 ✔ Notes for improvements

 This keeps the challenge structured and easy to track.

-📸 Screenshots
-Screenshots of each project are inside their respective folders.
+📸 Screenshotsof each project are inside their respective folders.

-🪪 License
-This project is licensed under the MIT License.
+🪪 This project is licensed under the MIT License.

 🚀 Stay Tuned

 More UI layouts, components, and creative frontend projects will be added regularly.
 This is just the beginning!